aloisdg/aloisdg-blog/posts/q-and-a-style-stack-overflow.md

 > To be crystal clear, it is not merely OK to ask and answer our own question, it is **explicitly encouraged**.

 Be sure to search for a duplicate first.
-Maybe someone will be kind enough to share one if we can't find one ourself:
+Maybe someone will be kind enough to share one if we can't find one ourselves:

 [![duplicate][duplicate]](https://stackoverflow.com/q/57754826/1248177)

 *[python - How to sort a list of tuple by second then by first? \[duplicate\]](https://stackoverflow.com/q/57754826/1248177)*

 Sometimes it is even better.
-An answerer way share a better answer than ours to our own question:
+An answerer may share a better answer than ours to our own question:

 [![gg torbonde!][better-than-ours]](https://stackoverflow.com/a/67969248/1248177)